johnxu21/johnxu21.github.io/teaching/CS472/project/Clients/Clients.md

 <p>
 Choosing a <strong>client-sponsored project</strong> gives your team the opportunity to work with real stakeholders who provide requirements, feedback, and direction throughout the semester.
+Most of our clients are
+<strong>experienced software developers</strong> who have completed senior design or similar capstone projects
+themselves, so they understand the challenges students face and how to support teams effectively.
-This allows you to focus your energy on <em>design and development</em> while still benefiting from client input during implementation.
+This allows you to focus your energy on <em>design and development</em> while receiving practical, informed guidance during implementation.
 </p>

 <p>
-In contrast, teams that create their own custom projects must define requirements from scratch—sometimes leading to unrealistic or less engaging "virtual client" scenarios.
-By working with a client, you gain the added benefit of
+In contrast, teams that create their own custom projects must define requirements from scratch—often leading to unrealistic or less engaging “virtual client” scenarios.
+Working with an external client offers
-<strong>clearer goals, real-world constraints, and professional collaboration</strong> that mirror industry practice.
+<strong>clearer goals, real-world constraints, and professional collaboration</strong> that closely mirror
+industry practice, while still providing a supportive environment tailored to student teams.
 </p>

 <p>
 Review the opportunities below and consider selecting a client project that aligns with your team’s interests and